Night raven: Nordic folklore

 In Nordic folklore, night ravens (nattravn, nattravn, nattramn), are mostly known from the southern regions of Sweden and Norway, as well as Denmark.
+The most basic descriptions of night ravens give the sense "night ghost", or "revenant in the shape of a raven".
 Some legends depict them with no eyes, which, if looked into, cause death.
 Such are also depicted with holes in their wings, which cause illness and disease if looked at.

-In Swedish folklore (nattramn, nattkorp), especially of southern Sweden, night ravens are said to be the ghosts of suiciders or pediciders, dead unbaptized children, or those buried in unholy earth, believed to appear at night in feathered hamr (bird form), and then primarily as ravens, instilling fear around it.
-They make a creaking sound, like the squeak of old wagon wheels, and never fly closer to the ground than the yoke of oxen.